 Not all career shifts are as easy and may require special certifications, education, or experience.
 But by sacrificing some of your time now, you can set yourself up to a much more enjoyable and well-paying job you like.

 During your career, you might never get to a six-figure salary or it may take quite a bit of time and experience before you’ll end up with that income.
-But remember, you can still make $100k+ when you have multiple streams of incomes.
+But remember, you can still make $100k+ when you have multiple streams of income.

 You may have heard this before, that researchers have found that most millionaires have an average of seven streams of income.
-That means, the bulk of their wealth and income is not just coming from one source like a job.
+That means the bulk of their wealth and income is not just coming from one source like a job.